Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Introduction

-We introduce notion of \emph{martingale triangle inequality}, see Definition \ref{defin:martingale}, and prove that if the cost function $c$ satisfies this inequality and vanishes on the diagonal, then the value of the dual problem will not be changed if we restrict ourselves to functions $u,v$ that satisfy $v=u$, see Theorem \ref{thm:clc}.
-Then for all $x_1,\dotsc,x_{n+1}\in\mathbb{R}^n$ and all non-negative $t_1,\dotsc,t_{n+1}$ that sum up to one there is
+We prove that if $c$ satisfies the inequality and vanishes on the diagonal, then the value of the dual problem will not be changed if we restrict ourselves to pairs of equal functions, see Theorem \ref{thm:clc}.
+That is, it is enough to consider functions $f$ such that